Volleyball

 Traditions

-Volleyball has a long tradition of its cancer awareness week where the student-athletes, coaches and staff wear pink during a weekend homestand.
-A new tradition for the volleyball program, ASU brought back its victory bell.
+Volleyball has consistently tried to incorporate the fans and creating a fun environment for the student-athletes in the traditions.
+ASU brought back its victory bell.
 Following a victory, the bell is brought on the court to be rung by elected Sun Devil athletes who helped make the victory possible.
 The team also participates in “Green Matches” in which they team up with ASU environmental efforts to have a completely sustainable match.
-At the onset of the 2017 season, Sun Devil volleyball established a team moniker entitled, ‘FIGHT’.
-The acronym encompases values important to the program’s culture, including: Family, Integrity, Gratitude, Humility and Training culture.
+Additionally, young fans are often invited down to the court to meet the team following a match.

 image